-First things first, you’ll need to work out exactly what you need from your boots.
+First things first, you’ll need to work out exactly what you need from your motorbike boots.
 Just like regular shoes, different styles serve different purposes.
 You wouldn’t wear basketball shoes to run a marathon, and neither should you wear racing boots for an inner-city commute.

-A touring rider who’s spending a lot of time in the saddle might prefer a pair of street-style boots that maximise comfort without compromising safety.
-Whereas a rider who often finds themselves off-road and on trails would opt for a dedicated pair of adventure boots.
+A touring rider who’s spending a lot of time in the saddle might prefer a pair of street-style motorcycle boots that maximise comfort without compromising safety.
+Whereas a rider who often finds themselves off-road and on trails would opt for a dedicated pair of adventure motorcycle boots.
 This style often incorporates abrasive-resistant plastic elements that offers optimum protection from any hazard you might come across, like rocks or downed tree branches.
 But due to their stiff sole unit, it might be necessary to also carry a pair of sneakers to change into when off the bike.

 If you’re a serious racer, you’ll need something that’s robust enough to handle the demands of the track.